 Hiring a Student

-Students may use the Rice Job Board to view and apply for jobs whether the jobs are funded through Rice Work or Federal Work Study (FWS).
+Students may use the Handshake Job Board to view and apply for jobs whether the jobs are funded through Rice Work or Federal Work Study (FWS).
 Registered supervisors may view and hire applicants for posted positions.

 Students being hired for the first time must also submit a completed Form I-9 and Form W-4.
 Students may not access a SPAF, begin work, nor be paid until the Form I-9 is completed.
 For more details on what is required to complete the I-9 Form, please click here or visit I-9 Central.